 ||Written Exam: 100%, Course Work: 0 %, Practical Exam: 0%.

 ||Students have the opportunity to submit problem sheet questions and computer-based exercises solutions for feedback.
 The answers are also discussed in tutorials.

 On completion of this course, the student will be able to:

 - Students are expected to leave this course with an integrated, critical understanding of the physical and mathematical basis of Geomagnetism.

 - Students are expected to have detailed understanding the spatial and temporal characteristics of the geomagnetic field; theories of the origin of the geomagnetic field; the solar atmosphere and the solar wind; applications of geomagnetism.

-- Through prerequisite reading, students are expected to develop an understanding of the subjects development and gain insight into the range of data types and techniques of enquiry employed in this field.
+- Through prerequisite reading, students are expect to develop an understanding of the subjects development and gain insight into the range of data types and techniques of enquiry employed in this field.

 - Problem sheets and computer-based exercises will help reinforce mathematical understanding and ability to manipulate data.

 - Students are expected to be able to analyse complex problems and be able to demonstrate some originality and creativity in dealing with professional level issues in the field of geomagnetism.